 Not Ready For Divorce?
 Here Are 3 Types of Marital Separation To Consider

-Not all married couples that decide to split up end up divorcing.
+Not all married couples who decide to split up end up divorcing.
 In fact, there are many factors that can make a marital separation a beneficial option.

 And then there are the immediate practical questions that pop up, like:

 What are my options?
-Do I move out or does my spouse?
+Do I move out, or does my spouse?
 How will the separation affect my children?
 What does this mean for my financial future?
-What will I do about medial insurance?
+What will I do about medical insurance?

 Subscribe to The Divorce Planner's newsletter and get divorce prep tips and tools delivered right to your inbox!